LogtalkDotOrg/logtalk3/adapters/NOTES.md

 	?- use_module(library(logtalk)).

-The pack alternative is handy for deployment but not ideal for development as it implicitly assumes a single user and the files are buried in the directory `~/lib/swipl/pack/logtalk`.
+The pack alternative is handy for deployment but not ideal for development as it implicitly assumes a single user and the files are buried inside the packs directory (e.g. `.local/share/swi-prolog/pack/`).

-If you want to load automatically Logtalk at startup and be able to use it with both the shell integration script and the macOS GUI application, you can add to the `~/.plrc` or `~/.swiplrc` init file the following lines after editing the `LOGTALKHOME` and `LOGTALKUSER` environment variable values in the `setenv/2` calls:
+If you want to load automatically Logtalk at startup and be able to use it with both the shell integration script and the macOS GUI application, you can add to the `.plrc` or `.swiplrc` init file the following lines after editing the `LOGTALKHOME` and `LOGTALKUSER` environment variable values in the `setenv/2` calls: